Your Basket

 The Gut-Brain Axis

 The gut-brain axis is a complex communication network between the gut and the brain, mediated by the vagus nerve, immune system, and microbial metabolites like short chain fatty acids.
-Dysbiosis in ASD may disrupt this axis, leading to:
+Dysbiosis in neurodivergent children may disrupt this axis, leading to:

 • Altered neurotransmitter production (e.g., serotonin).